Myelodysplastic Syndromes (MDS): An Overview

 Introduction

-However, MDS does not always announce its arrival with such blatant pronouncements.
-Some individuals may experience vague, non-specific symptoms such as weight loss, fatigue, and fever.
-These seemingly trivial symptoms, when considered in conjunction with other factors like age and family history, can raise suspicion of underlying MDS.
+Some other myelodysplastic syndrome (MDS) individuals may experience vague, non-specific symptoms such as weight loss, fatigue, and fever.
+These seemingly trivial symptoms, when considered in conjunction with other factors like age and family history, can raise suspicion of underlying myelodysplastic syndrome (MDS).

-Causes Related to MDS
+Causes Related to Myelodysplastic Syndrome (MDS)

 • Benzene: a chemical found in gasoline and tobacco smoke